NexPlayer/Android-SDK/properties.md

 Allows NexPlayer to begin downloading content media files from a specified time stamp in the content.

-> **Warning** This property is currently only supported for VOD in HTTP Live Streaming (HLS).
+ **Warning** This property is currently only supported for VOD in HTTP Live Streaming (HLS).

-NexPlayer™ allows users to start playback in the middle of a content file with the start api, but typically, before playback can begin, the player still opens content from the first media file available and then has to receive all of the media files between the first file and the point where the user would like to start playback.
+NexPlayer allows users to start playback in the middle of a content file with the start api, but typically, before playback can begin, the player still opens content from the first media file available and then has to receive all of the media files between the first file and the point where the user would like to start playback.

 When playback is to start in the middle of content, this property allows the player to skip receiving the unneeded earlier media files based on the time stamp value set by the application, and instead begin downloading media files from a position closer to the specified time stamp instead.